Stephanie-Spears/PHP-Delivery/README.md

 ## Specifications

 * _The app can calculate the total price of a pizza based on topping(s) and size_
-  * _Example Input: topping1: DBLcheese, size: large_
+  * _Example Input: topping1: Cheese, size: large_
   * _Example Output: $20.00_
-  * _Example Input: topping1: DBLcheese, topping2: pepperoni, topping3: sausage, size: small_
+  * _Example Input: topping1: Cheese, topping2: pepperoni, topping3: sausage, size: small_
-  * _Example Output: $13._
+  * _Example Output: $13.00_
 * _It can calculate the the total order cost if there are multiple pizzas in the order_
-  * _Example Input: Pizza 1: DBLcheese, Small; Pizza 2: pepperoni, sausage, DBLcheese, Large_
+  * _Example Input: Pizza 1: Cheese, Small; Pizza 2: pepperoni, sausage, DBLcheese, Large_
   * _Example Output: $43.00_

 ## Setup/Installation Requirements